landonwork/USCities/README.md

 Raouf Sayem's data on [Kaggle][2] and averaged.
 Included in an attempt to capture the effect of the difference in daylight hours at higher latitudes or more northern regions.

+#### percent_students
+Percent of the county population that is attending a university or technical college full-time.
+Calculated by summing the full-time student population from all_cities.csv and dividing by the county population in the CDC data set.
+Assuming all_cities.csv contained all the city student populations from 2017, this should come close to the actual county student ratio.

+### Interpretation of Results

+Results of the linear regression analysis are stored in summary.txt and summary_no_dups.txt.
+Because the data contained duplicate county/state name combinations there was no way to tell whether the data was matched correctly by keeping the first, so I removed all duplicates and did everything again.
+It didn't seem to change much.

+The regression summaries all contain the unrestricted model of the data for comparison.
+The first in each are initial unrestricted results.
+The second summary contains all data points, but comparing different restricted models.
+When all data points are included, married and percent_students contain information that is important for the coefficients of the education variables.
+The third summary discards data points where the number of deaths by county was less than 20.
+These were marked by the CDC as "Unreliable."
+When removed, percent_students becomes highly significant and married loses significance.

+The coefficients of all percentage measures can be interpreted as the change in the county suicide rate (deaths per 100,000 people) for a one percentage point increase of that measure.
+The coefficient of population density is the change in the suicide rate for a 100 person per square increase.
+The coefficient of elevation is the change in the suicide rate for a 1,000 foot increase in elevation.

 [1]: <https://wonder.cdc.gov/mcd.html>